dnandha/miauth/README.md

 but for now you can always check the code.

 ## Installation
-Clone this repository and simply run `pip install -e` inside the cloned directory.
+`pip install miauth`

-Requires Python 3.
+Or clone this repository and run `pip install -e` inside the cloned directory.

 ## Usage examples
 After installation, you will have access to the `miauth` command line interface (cli):